-You need to have our permission for all alterations which can include replacing a kitchen, bathroom, satellite dish, removing internal walls and replacing front doors.
+You need our permission for any alterations.
+This includes replacing a kitchen or bathroom, adding a satellite dish, removing internal walls and replacing front doors.

 You need to complete the following form:

 For all works we may request the following:

 - A layout plan of the whole property as it is now before the works including all rooms (even those not affected by the works).

 - A layout plan of the whole property as it will be after the works including all rooms (even those not affected by the works).

 - Existing and proposed routes of plumbing if they are being changed.

 - For showers and wet rooms details of how walls and floors will be made waterproof.

 - For bathrooms, shower rooms and kitchens, details for air extraction systems.
 Showing how and where they will leave the property.